cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

-Input Error: Command not recognized!"
+Input Error: Command not recognized!
 ```

 Note that the first line is blank.